lc-studios-mc/scp-dystopia-2.0-attempt/docs/v1-restoration.md

 I will be careful to never lose focus on restoration this time.

-But don't worry, I will bring back popular ideas like Lockdown System and CCTV once the restoration part is done.
+But don't worry, I will re-add popular ideas like Lockdown System and CCTV once the restoration part is done.